shiroichiheisen/Esp32PsramWrapper/README.md

 # Esp32PsramWrapper

-Library for using the psram with the esp32, just a wrapper to make better code read and make less dificult to implement the Psram;
+A document for using the psram with the esp32, just a wrapper to make better code read and make less dificult to implement the Psram;

+If you want to contribute for better understanding and use of the Psram, just make a pull request

 ## ☕ Using this library